 If the offshore company is managed from Panama, does it follow that the merchandise has to be sent there?

 No. The merchandise can be sent directly to the exporter's client.
-The services are performed in Panama, which has the second largest by volume free-trade zone in the world at Colon, so in fact for certain companies there may indeed be a benefit to setting up a physical operation in Colon.
-Import-Export is one of the major businesses therefore of Panama, known as "the crossroads of the world", so this the "bread and butter" local business.
-However, for most of our clients, the only functions performed here in Panama are the preparation and dispatch of the new invoice and the management of the banking operations.
+The services are performed in Panama, which has the second largest free-trade zone in the world by volume at Colon, so for certain companies there may indeed be a benefit to setting up a physical operation in Colon.
+Import-Export is one of the major businesses of Panama, as it is appropriately known as 'the crossroads of the world', and is the 'bread and butter' of many local businesses.
+However, for most of our clients, the only functions performed here in Panama are the preparation and dispatch of new invoices and the management of the banking operations.

 Assuming you ensure that your beneficiaries have access to the bearer shares or other arrangements are made with the Shareholder Foundation, then if such a case should occur, they would simply produce the shares to the management company together with some sort of evidence of your incapacitation and all control of the assets will be transferred to them.
 There would be no transfer taxes, estate duties, or other forms of taxation levied on the assets.